Brooklyn Heights, Brooklyn

 Schools

 Public schools include PS 8 Robert Fulton, a highly regarded elementary school serving local families.
-Private options are plentiful: Saint Ann’s School (pre-K through high school) is one of the city’s top independent schools; Packer Collegiate Institute, dating back to 1845, offers K–12 education.
-Families also benefit from proximity to Downtown Brooklyn and Cobble Hill for additional public and private choices.
+Private options are plentiful: Saint Ann’s School (pre-K through high school) is one of the city’s top independent schools, while Packer Collegiate Institute, dating back to 1845, offers K–12 education.

 Real Estate Insights